Walker-Industries-RnD/Database-Designer/README.md

 <p align="center"> <strong>Windows • Linux (Soon) • Fully Offline • Post Quantum Computing Resistant • No BS</strong> </p>

+This github contains *all* the code for Database Designer in it's form when released; messy, digusting and functional (somehow)!
+Beyond this, a few things project wise has to be cleaned up eventually (Such as unused images and the like)!
+I'll possibly one day clean it but for now we are good

+Honestly, I want to focus on adding more stuff, and I really don’t want to touch the code for now beyond serious errors (Like the closing window issue and any issues with file generation).

 ## How It Works

 **Database Designer** provides a visual, schema-first workflow for building application backends.
 It generates: